 - ulceration, in some cases

-Doctors often find Paget’s disease challenging to diagnose due to its resemblance to dermatitis and eczema.
+Doctors may not immediately diagnose Paget’s disease of the breast because of its similarity to dermatitis and eczema.
 The latter, unlike Paget’s disease, usually affects the areola first and then the nipple.

 A person may not visit the doctor because they mistake the condition for contact dermatitis or eczema.
-Anyone who notices a lump or skin irritation that does not heal within 1 month should seek the opinion of a specialist.
+Anyone who notices a lump or skin irritation that does not heal should seek the opinion of a specialist.

 A burning sensation may start to occur as the disease progresses.
 At this point, serious destruction of the skin often prompts people to visit a doctor.

 Another possible explanation is that the skin cells of the nipple spontaneously transform into cancer cells.
-In a few cases of Paget’s disease, there is no underlying breast cancer, or if a tumor is present, it has no link to the disease in the nipple.
+In a few cases of Paget’s disease, either there is no underlying breast cancer or, if a tumor is present, it has no link to the disease in the nipple.

 - age, as the risk increases over time